Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - Automatically trigger the model training and evaluation process whenever changes are pushed to the main branch.
 - Ensure that the latest version of the model is always tested and deployed, maintaining high code quality and performance.

+###**Step 1: Set Up a Service Account**
+Go to the GCP Console:
+Navigate to the IAM & Admin → Service Accounts.
+Create a New Service Account:
+Click + Create Service Account.
+Fill in the Service Account Name and Description.
+Click Create and Continue.

+###**Step 2: Assign Roles to the Service Account**
+Go to the Service Account Details:
+Find your newly created service account under Service Accounts.
+Click the Email of the service account.
+Add IAM Policies:
+Click Permissions → Grant Access → Add Another Role.
+Assign roles based on the CI/CD pipeline needs:
+Cloud Build Editor (roles/cloudbuild.builds.editor) — for running builds.
+Artifact Registry Writer (roles/artifactregistry.writer) — for pushing/pulling images.
+Service Account User (roles/iam.serviceAccountUser) — for impersonation.
+Storage Admin (roles/storage.admin) — for accessing GCS (if needed).
+For deployment-specific roles (i.e. Cloud Run), add additional roles.
+Save Permissions:
+After assigning roles, click Save to confirm.

+###**Step 3: Generate a Key for the Service Account**
+Create a Key:
+In the Service Account details, go to Keys → Add Key → Create New Key.
+Select JSON as the key type.
+Click Create to download the key file.
+Store the Key Securely:
+The downloaded file is sensitive.
+Do not commit it to your GitHub repository or share it.

+###**Step 4: Add the Key to GitHub Secrets**
+Go to Your GitHub Repository:
+Navigate to your repository → Settings → Secrets and variables → Actions → New repository secret.
+Add a New Secret:
+Name the secret (e.g., GCP_SERVICE_ACCOUNT_KEY).
+Copy and paste the contents of the JSON key file into the secret.

+###**Step 5: Update Your GitHub Actions Workflow**
+Use the Secret in Your Workflow:
+Add a step in your GitHub Actions workflow to authenticate with GCP using the service account key.
+As shown below in the code snippet, the project ID and GCP_SA_Key are attached in the .yml file.

+All steps from "Model Deployment on Google Cloud Platform" are automated in GitHub Actions using gcloud CLI commands.
+Global variables are defined as environment variables, and the startup and setup scripts are stored in the runner directory for execution on the VM.

+## CICD Implementation

 # Cost Analysis